 Looking for Tableau Server on Linux?
 See Tableau Server Data Sources(Link opens in a new window).

 A Tableau Server data source consists of metadata that describes the following:

 The connection information: Defines whether the data is in a live database or an extract, and which of that data to bring in to Tableau.

 Customization and cleanup: Includes information that facilitates efficient use of the data.
 For example, calculations, sets, groups, bins, parameters, custom field formatting, and so on.

 Data access and refresh instructions: Includes the location of the underlying database server (whether on-premises or in the cloud), network paths for file-based data, security information such as credentials or access tokens, and related information.

 In addition to helping your users create data consistency and reliability, using Tableau data sources offers advantages to you as the administrator.
 Because multiple workbooks can connect to one data source, you can minimize data source proliferation and save on storage space and processing time.
 When someone downloads a workbook that connects to a Tableau data source that in turn has an extract connection, the extract stays on the server, reducing network traffic.
 Finally, if a connection requires a database driver, you need to install and maintain the driver only on the server, instead of on each user’s computer.
-If you use Tableau Online, all supported drivers are available to data sources published to your site.
+If you use Tableau Cloud, all supported drivers are available to data sources published to your site.

 Managing data sources

 You can perform some or all management tasks on a data source if you have one of the following levels of access: